Belay device: Assisted braking

-Under the right conditions, assisted braking devices use a sudden load on the rope to engage a camming mechanism (known as active, or mechanically assisted braking devices) or pull the belay carabiner into a pinch point (known as passive, or geometrically assisted braking devices) to prevent the rope from passing through the belay device.
-The terms "self-" or "auto-locking" are discouraged, because it is recommended to always keep the brake hand on the rope, there being conditions outside the correct function of braking.
-For example, icy, muddy, worn, or too-thin of a rope, and insufficient training and experience.
+Under the right conditions, assisted braking devices (ABDs) use a sudden load on the rope to engage a camming mechanism (known as active, or mechanically assisted braking devices) or pull the belay carabiner into a pinch point (known as passive, or geometrically assisted braking devices) to prevent the rope from passing through the belay device.
+The terms "self-" or "auto-locking" are discouraged, because it is necessary to always keep the brake hand on the rope, there being conditions outside the correct function of braking, for example icy, muddy, worn, or too-thin of a rope, and insufficient training and experience.

 Guide plate

 A guide plate, also known as an auto-blocking belay device, is a metal plate with an elongated slot for the bight to go through and then a carabiner is attached so that when pull from the climber occurs the carabiner will be pulled to lock off the device.
+Examples include the GiGi by Kong.